News

 The effects of climate change have also led to changes in horticultural thinking and practice, focussing on more sustainable planting, reduced water use, use of recycled materials and biodiversity improvements.

+Over the last two years, we’ve been working with Darryl Moore and his company Cityscapes on a new sustainable planting design.
 Darryl is an award-winning designer, whose work regularly features at the Chelsea Flower Show, and can also be seen all over the London Bridge area, including the recently replanted Queen Elizabeth Gardens and Druid Street areas.

 We’ll provide regular updates, so check back to see our new beds take shape over the next few months.